 In 2010 Ferrari of Houston carried out a comprehensive engine rebuild on the car as well as a host of additional work including a re-commission of the fuel system, a replacement clutch and flywheel, 4 new tyres and wheel alignment.
 Since then the car has been used sparingly, most notably in a tour departing from South Los Angeles and concluding in Monterey at the 2017 Pebble Beach Concours d'Elegance.
 In late 2017 we purchased the car, importing it to the UK, checking over the whole car as well.
-We personally used the car on two tours and subsequently serviced the car ahead of its sale.
+We personally used the car on two tours and subsequently serviced the car, as well as carrying out a gearbox rebuild ahead of its sale.
 Upon completion, we handled the sale to its current owner.
 As part of the sale, we refinished the car in the stunning period shade of Verde Pino.

 Fresh from an annual service, today this 275 represents an opportunity to acquire a wonderful example of what is an undervalued but undeniably pretty and very competent GTS Ferrari from the golden mid-sixties era of Ferrari history.
 Complete with tool kit and Ferrari Red Book Classiche Certification, this example is available to view at our showrooms just outside London immediately.